Versioning Scheme

 Number Incrementing

-Generation - Year during which work on the release began (so if the year rolls over during development, nothing changes until the next release), should not be incremented until the next major release after rollover to avoid confusion
+• Year - Year during which release preparation began, not incremented until the next major release after rollover to avoid confusion.

-Major - Incremented for large new feature additions or any breaking changes, API or behavioral.
+• Major - Incremented for feature additions or any breaking changes, API or behavioral, starting from 1.

-Minor - Incremented for non-breaking changes or when the Patch rolls over.
+• Minor - Incremented for non-breaking changes or when the Patch rolls over, starting from 0.

 Nicknames